lukso-network/events-hack-your-profile-hackathon/README.md

 ## How to apply?

 Make a PR to this repo, and add yourself to the file `PARTICIPANTS.md`.
-Once we merged your PR, we accepted your participation.
+Once we've merged your PR, it means we've accepted your participation.

 ## How to submit your project